arlonproj/arlon/docs/contributing.md

     1. Ensure that `python3`, `pip3` is installed.
     1. Optionally, create a `venv` by running `python3 -m venv ./venv` to create a virtual environment if you don't have one.
     1. From the root of the Arlon repository, run `pip3 install -r docs/requirements.txt` to install `mkdocs` and other pre-requisites.
-1. To test your local changes, run `mkdocs serve` from the repository root.
+1. To test your local changes, run `mike serve` from the repository root.
     1. This starts a local server to host the documentation website where you can preview the changes.
 1. To publish the changes, just push the changes to your fork repository and open a PR (pull request).
 1. Once your PR is accepted by one of the maintainers/ owners of Arlon project, the Arlon website will be updated.